 Dr Marshall was appointed to the Panel in September 2020 as the nominee of the Minister for Primary Industries.
 Dr Marshall is Manager Animal Welfare Policy and Programs for the NSW Department of Primary Industries.
 She reports to the NSW Chief Animal Welfare Officer and leads a team to support positive animal welfare outcomes for NSW.
 She is a registered veterinarian with experience across mixed veterinary practice, animal pharmaceutical and animal nutrition roles.
 She has a background in media, communications, and journalism.
-Dr Marshall is registered to undertake the MANZCVS Animal Welfare Chapter examination at its next sitting date.
+Dr Marshall resigned from the Panel 9 February 2024.